ttroy1/meleetrix/README.md

 | Console Address                      | The IP address of your console running Slippi Nintendont. | console_address      | String | "192.168.0.0" |
 | Slippi Dolphin Address               | The IP address of your PC running Slippi Dolphin. | slippi_dolphin_address      | String | "192.168.0.0" |

+## Pull requests / Issues

+This project is pretty barebones as is - there's a lot more that could be done with the information provided by Slippi.
+Unfortunately, I lack the experience and time to flesh this out further.
+As such, pull requests and issue submissions are welcome.

 ## Acknowledgements

 If you like this project, consider supporting those in the Melee community who made it possible: